ggsavin/voting-games/project-book/game-implementation.md

 def _get_player_to_be_killed(self, actions) -> tuple[int, object]:
 ```

-For both approval and plurality voting, if there is a tie vote, a target is taken at raandom from this list of tied agents.
+For both approval and plurality voting, if ties exist, a target is chosen by breaking ties randomly.
 If however the target with the majority of votes is a dead player, the next highest targetted agent is taken.

 (game-rewards)=